mplogas/laac/README.md

 ## Why

-I have an Kraken X53 and a Corsair Commander Pro in my UnRaid server, so I was looking for ways to control it.
-Running a Windows 10/11 VM with CAM and iCUE seemed overkill, something that runs on Linux and can be containerized would be ideal.
+I have an NZXT Kraken X53 AiO liquid cooler and a Corsair Commander Pro (to control the various fans and add more temperature sensors) in my UnRaid server but weren't able to configure them properly.
+Running a dedicated Windows 10/11 VM with CAM and iCUE works, but doesn'T really make sense.
+Something with a smaller footprint running on Linux, that can be containerized, would be ideal.

-Luckily, the great developers of [liquidctl](https://github.com/liquidctl/liquidctl) released a tool that can control many liquid cooling AiO and fan controller solutions
+Luckily, the great developers of [liquidctl](https://github.com/liquidctl/liquidctl) released a tool that can control many liquid cooling AiO and fan controller solutions.
 [avpnusr](https://github.com/avpnusr/liquidctl-docker) created a Docker image that allows controlling the Kraken AIO, but unfortunately not the Commander controller.
 So I started extending the script, but quickly realized that starting from scratch would allow me to go with a config file instead - because that's easier to back up and allows changing values on the fly.
-I went with YAML, because it's easy to read (and write) for humans and [Stefan Farestam](https://stackoverflow.com/a/21189044) posted a simple, bash-based YAML parser that worked out-of-the-box.
+I went with YAML, it's easy to read (and write) for humans and [Stefan Farestam](https://stackoverflow.com/a/21189044) shared a simple, bash-based YAML parser that worked out-of-the-box.

-The script uses [inotify-tools](https://github.com/inotify-tools/inotify-tools) to watch the config file and upon ```close_write``` liquidctl is reconfigured.
-I think, this could be interesting for scenarios that automagically update the config file based on other temperature readings.
+The shell script uses [inotify-tools](https://github.com/inotify-tools/inotify-tools) to watch the config file and upon arrival of the ```close_write``` event liquidctl will be reconfigured.
+I think, this could lead to interesting scenarios where external sources update the config file based on external temperature readings.
+What could possibly go wrong!?!

 ## How